 I’m not sure about you, but waffles are a brunch staple for me.
 After starting keto, though, I’ve mostly been having pancakes!
 This week, my desire to have waffles inspired me to come up with a keto waffles recipe that my husband and I would love.
 Using all I knew about waffles and pancakes, I started by changing the recipe for Keto Pancakes and went from there.
-These waffles are sugar-free and grain-free.
-They’re also made with almond flour.
+These low carb waffles are sugar-free and grain-free.
+Plus, they’re made with almond flour.
 I love that they’re light and fluffy on the inside with the slight crunch that we’re all used to on the outside.
-These keto waffles are perfect for a weekend brunch or just when you want to have a delicious keto-friendly breakfast.
+These are perfect for a weekend brunch or just when you want to have a delicious keto-friendly breakfast.

 How do you make keto waffles?

 The process of making low carb waffles with almond flour is not really different from making regular waffles.
 You make keto waffles in 7 key steps: